kc1nn4y/dbldatachallenge/demo/README.md

 ## Choosing the corect timeframe parameters
 Use [this](https://www.unixtimestamp.com/index.php) website to convert a specific starting and end date to unix timestamps.
-Be sure that these timestamps are in the format of miliseconds (13 digits).
+Be sure that these timestamps are in the format of milliseconds (13 digits).

 Insert the start date timestamp and end date timestamp into the following sections of the notebook:
 ```py